-Additional factors that affect the fair value of our risk management derivatives include implied interest rate volatility and the time value of purchased or sold options, among other factors.
+Additional factors that affect the fair value of our risk management derivatives include implied interest-rate volatility and the time value of purchased or sold options, among other factors.

-We recognized total risk management derivatives fair value gains in 2018 primarily as a result of an increase in the fair value of our interest rate swaps due to an increase in interest rates during the year.
-These gains were partially offset by interest expense accruals on interest rate swaps in 2018.
+We recognized total risk management derivatives fair value losses in 2019, primarily as a result of net interest expense on interest-rate swaps combined with a decrease in the fair value of our interest-rate swaps due to the decline in interest rates during the year.

-We recognized total risk management derivatives fair value losses in 2017 primarily as a result of interest expense accruals on interest rate swaps.
-These losses were partially offset by an increase in the fair value of our interest rate swaps in 2017 due to movements in swap rates during the year.
+We recognized total risk management derivatives fair value gains in 2018, primarily as a result of an increase in the fair value of our interest-rate swaps due to an increase in interest rates during the year.
+These gains were partially offset by net interest expense on interest-rate swaps in 2018.